Already bailed on your goals for the new year? It’s okay—really.

 “Thinking about what in our lives we might want to be different is powerful and positive,” says Aruni.
 “But often what we do with those thoughts is not powerful and positive, because we choose to focus on all that we’re doing wrong.”

 Instead, she suggests reframing resolutions as a mindful experiment: gathering data about our commitments without any judgment of right or wrong, and making realistic change in a careful, thoughtful way.
-“We tend to be very all or nothing, especially around the New Year,” says Aruni.
+“We tend to be very all or nothing, especially around the new year,” says Aruni.
 “And so we declare, ‘I have to go to the gym 13 times a week’ without stopping to ask: Do I even like going to the gym?
 Because if you don’t, you’re likely going to fail.”
 If your goal is to meditate daily but you’re not meditating at all, start with 10 minutes a day, and not an hour.
-Resolutions for January 1 or anytime should follow the idea of ‘progress, not perfection,’ says Aruni.
+Resolutions for January 1st or anytime should follow the idea of ‘progress, not perfection,’"says Aruni.
 She points to the yogic concept of sankalpa, the practice of setting an intention, as a good way to approach desired change.
 “Sankalpa is different from a resolution, which I see as a sort of effortful grr,” says Aruni.
 “It’s a bubbling of the heart, and taking actions to connect from the inside out rather than the mind over.”

 Set an intention.
 Think about what it is you really want.
 Then ask yourself what actions you can take to support that.
 Think of it as the difference between “I’m addicted to caffeine, so I’m going to cut out coffee” and “I think I drink too much coffee when I’m feeling stressed.
 Going forward, I intend to become conscious of this craving as it arises, let myself feel the feeling, and then let it pass.”
 Without first tending to the issues that undesirable behaviors stem from, says Aruni, it is much more difficult to implement lasting change.